-Table 11: Threats: Frontend features: User Interaction Primary Asset Supporting Asset Threat CIA violated?
+Table 11.
+Threats.
+Fromend reactives.
+Oser interaction Primary Asset Supporting Asset Threat CIA violated?
 Business Consequence Mitigation Technique Website with outward facing Website defacement attack with alteration/ modification attacks Integrity of the website Faulty website with faulty functionalities resulting in reputation loss.
-Restricted access to the website source code services Denial of Service attack (DoS, DDoS, Botnet) Availability of the website to the customers Disruption of the website service to the customers System Monitoring for illegitimate requests Eavesdropping/ Traffic Analysis Confidentiality of transmitted information Disclosure of sensitive information Encryption User Interaction Services Communication Channel Man-in-the-Middle Attack Integrity of the information and the service Manipulation of the sensitive information Disclosure of sensitive information to malicious attackers posing as legitimate customers Encrypti on Firewall Intrusio n Preventi on System
+Restricted access to the website source code services Denial of Service attack (DoS, DDoS, Botnet) Availability of the website to the customers Disruption of the website service to the customers System Monitoring for illegitimate requests T 7 Eavesdropping/ Traffic Analysis Confidentiality of transmitted information Disclosure of sensitive information Encryption User Interaction Services Communication Channel Man-in-the-Middle Attack Integrity of the information and the service Manipulation of the sensitive information Disclosure of sensitive information to malicious attackers posing as legitimate customers Encrypti on Firewall Intrusio n Preventi on System